dfinity/bitcoin-canister/bootstrap/README.md

 ./step_4.sh
 ```

-This documented will be updated with future steps.
+This document will be updated with future steps.